-The Office of the Registrar serves as the institutional administrator for academic information and records that support faculty, staff, and students.
+The Office of the Registrar serves as the institutional administrator for academic information and records.
 To contact the Registrar, email Registrar@Bottega.edu.
 Services provided by the Registrar include:

 - Management of student academic records - Determination of transferability of credit with final approval by the Academic Director - Degree plan services - Course registration and enrollment verification - Providing official and unofficial transcripts.
-To request an official transcript, please go to https://www.bottega.edu/request-transcripts/ - Assessment of degrees and conferral, after review by Graduation Committee - Consultation on academic policies and procedures - Information for students, faculty members, and staff regarding their rights and responsibilities related to educational records, access, and privacy
+To request an official transcript, please go to Parchment on Bottega's website. - Assessment of degrees and conferral, after review by the Graduation Committee - Consultation on academic policies and procedures - Information for students, faculty members, and staff regarding their rights and responsibilities related to educational records, access, and privacy